AllanKerr/libProceduralWallpaper/README.md

 # libProceduralWallpaper

-This library is designed to allow developers to easilly create and load animated wallpapers.
-It provides a public interface for the private frameworks reponsible for loading animated wallpapers.
+This library is designed to allow developers to easily create and load animated wallpapers.
+It provides a public interface for the private frameworks reponsible for loading animated wallpapers. iOS 8.0 and up are supported.

 ## Linking: